 - 13½ ounces coconut milk (1 can should be 13½-ounces)

 - 1 handful fresh basil leaves, washed and dried

 - 1 cup green peas frozen and thawed

 - salt and freshly ground black pepper

-- Coat the bottom of a large skillet (at least 12-inches) with olive oil and place it over medium-high heat.
+- Sear the chicken.
+Coat the bottom of a large skillet (at least 12-inches) with olive oil and place it over medium-high heat.
 Season both sides of the chicken pieces with salt and pepper.
 Once the pan is very hot, place them, presentation side down, in the pan.
 Use kitchen tongs to flip the pieces over once they’ve browned, after about 2 minutes.
 Cook for another minute.
 (This gives the chicken a nice caramelization, and will speed up the overall cooking time.)
-Remove the chicken form the pan and place it on a plate.
+Remove the chicken pieces form the pan and place them on a plate.
 Set aside.
 The chicken will finish cooking with the sauce later in the recipe.

-- Add a bit more oil to the pan and add the mushrooms.
+- Sauté the onions, garlic and mushrooms.
+Over medium-high heat, add the onions and garlic and sauté, stirring often, until soft and golden, about 10 minutes.
+Add a bit more oil to the pan and add the mushrooms.
 Sauté until they begin to brown, about 5 minutes.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.